NeuroTechX/ntx_slack_archive/eegdata.md

  >if you don't have another session, then you could have used the first 5 for training, from 5h30 to 6h30 for test, and keep from 7 to 8 for hold out

+11/21/2017 4:43 PM

+ **alexandre.barachant** :

+ >but it's not ideal, because your model will not take into account the inter-session variability, so you can expect a drop in performance when you want to identify the subject on another day